Apple Margarita Recipe

 No problem, there are other household items you could use.

-Travel coffee cups work great because they are double-walled and made to handle cold, so they should work well to chill the cocktail.
+Travel coffee cups work great because they are double-walled and designed to withstand cold temperatures, making them ideal for chilling the cocktail.

 Protein shakers also work well.
 The ones with metal mixing balls are perfect for mixing.